EfrainAD/Habitica-Summoner/README.md

 Summon your Todoist tasks into Habitica's Todo!

-**Habitica Summoner** connects your Todoist and Habitica accounts, automatically creating matching tasks in Habitica based on your Todoist list.
+**Habitica Summoner** connects your Todoist and Habitica accounts, automatically sync your Todoist's tasks to your Habitica's account.
 Manage all your to-do tasks in Todoist — and get Habitica rewords for them.

 ## Features